Access to Higher Education Diploma: Health Professions

 Who is this course for?

-Access to Higher Education Diplomas ensure that you are well prepared for university study as well as future employment, so we deliver additional subjects covering study skills and academic writing.
-If you are returning to learning after a break from education, then this course is for you.
+Access to HE Diplomas ensure that you are well prepared for university study as well as future employment, so we deliver additional subjects covering study skills and academic writing.

 What will you learn?